kevin1024/vcrpy/README.md

 There are probably some [bugs](https://github.com/kevin1024/vcrpy/issues?labels=bug&page=1&state=open) floating around too.

 ##Changelog
+* 0.4.0: Change default request recording behavior for multiple requests.
+If you make the same request multiple times to the same URL, the response might be different each time (maybe the response has a timestamp in it or something), so this will make the same request multiple times and save them all.
+Then, when you are replaying the cassette, the responses will be played back in the same order in which they were received.
+If you were making multiple requests to the same URL in a cassette before version 0.4.0, you might need to regenerate your cassette files.
+Also, removes support for the cassette.play_count counter API, since individual requests aren't unique anymore.
+A cassette might contain the same request several times.
 * 0.3.5: Fix compatibility with requests 2.x
 * 0.3.4: Bugfix: close file before renaming it.
 This fixes an issue on Windows.
 Thanks @smallcode for the fix.
 * 0.3.3: Bugfix for error message when an unreigstered custom matcher